siggame/ophelia/README.md

 you already have the repository downloaded, you can navigate to the base directory and run:
 ```
-docker build [-t siggame/ophelia] .
+docker build -t siggame/ophelia .
 ```
-This builds the docker image from the local copy of the ophelia repo.
+**Note the '.' which specifies the current directory** This builds the docker image from the local copy of the ophelia repo and tags it with the repository name "siggame/ophelia".

 When you're ready to run the image, you can quickly get running using:
 ```